fanhenrique/my-tasks/README.md

 ### Checked Task

-  To mark a task as complete/incomplete, use the `--check`/`-c` option followed by the ids of the tasks.
+  To mark a task as complete/incomplete, use the `--check`/`-c` option followed by the list of ids of the tasks.

   ```
   python main.py --check 2 3 5